ZhentaoGuo/zhentaoguo.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hey, I am Tongkun Guan (官同坤).
-I’m a second-year PhD student of computer science at Shanghai Jiao Tong University, China, supervised by Dr. Xiaokang Yang and Dr. Wei Shen.
-My Email: gtk0615@sjtu.edu.cn.
+Hey, I am Zhentao Guo (郭振涛).
+I am a second-year graduate student majoring in control engineering at Beijing Institute of Technology, China, supervised by Dr. Hongbin Ma.
+My Email: zt_guo1230@163.com.

 Recently, I am interested in these areas:
 - Multimodal Visual Language Large Model